Elected City Offices

 Candidates have two available options to file for candidacy.
 As of December 10, 2021, candidates filing under either option are eligible to apply to participate in the Small Donor Elections Program (formerly Open and Accountable Elections Program or OAE).
 The filing options are:

-- Filing by Declaration and Fee requires submitting a Candidate Filing Application along with a required filing fee of $50 for mayoral candidates or $30 for all other candidates.
+- Filing by Declaration of Candidacy (filing by fee or fee waiver) requires submitting a Candidate Filing Application along with either the required filing fee or a Fee Waiver form.

-- Filing by Declaration and Nominating Petition (No Fee) requires submitting a Candidate Filing Application, submitting a Signature Sheet for Nominating Petition Form for approval, collecting 100 valid signatures of registered voters in Portland, and submitting collected signatures to the City Elections Office for verification along with a Petition Submission Form.
+- Filing by Nominating Petition (filing by obtaining voter signatures) requires submitting a Candidate Filing Application, submitting a Signature Sheet for approval, collecting 500 valid signatures of registered voters from the applicable electoral district, and submitting the collected signatures to the City Elections Office for verification along with a Petition Submission Form.

 Select one: